 Final Ballots Due at the Elections Firm by 12 Noon PT

 Screen Actors Guild is the nation’s largest labor union representing working actors.
 Established in 1933, SAG has a rich history in the American labor movement, from standing up to studios to break long-term engagement contracts in the 1940s to fighting for artists’ rights amid the digital revolution sweeping the entertainment industry in the 21st century.
-With 20 branches nationwide, SAG represents nearly 127, 000 actors who work in film, television, industrials, commercials, video games, music videos and all other new media formats.
+With 20 branches nationwide, SAG represents more than 120,000 actors who work in film, television, industrials, commercials, video games, music videos and other new media formats.
 The Guild exists to enhance actors’ working conditions, compensation and benefits and to be a powerful, unified voice on behalf of artists’ rights.
-SAG is a proud affiliate of the AFL-CIO.
+Headquartered in Los Angeles, SAG is a proud affiliate of the AFL-CIO.
 More information is available online at www.sag.org.

 TBS, a division of Turner Broadcasting System, Inc., is television's top-rated comedy network.
 It serves as home to such original comedy series as "My Boys," "The Bill Engvall Show," “10 Items or Less,” Tyler Perry's “House of Payne" and “Meet the Browns;” the eagerly anticipated late-night series starring George Lopez; hot contemporary comedies like "The Office," "My Name is Earl," "Sex and the City," "Everybody Loves Raymond," "Family Guy," "King of Queens," "Seinfeld" and "Friends"; specials like "Funniest Commercials of the Year"; special events, such as "TBS Presents: a ‘Very Funny’ Festival: Just For Laughs” event in Chicago in June; blockbuster movies; and hosted movie showcases.